-It’s the seventh largest country in the world by area and, with over a billion people, is second only to China in population.
-If you visit India on your gap year you’ll be rewarded with extreme diversity in geography, climate, culture, language and ethnicity.
-Vibrant, crazy and fascinating are all words often used to describe beautiful India – with a rich heritage and a wealth of fascinating religions and ethnography, a gap year in India will open your innocent eyes to the world.
+India is the seventh largest country in the world and, with over a billion people, has a population ready to outnumber that of China in the coming years.
+It's big!
+It's busy!
+So a gap year in India will reward you with extreme diversity in geography, climate, culture, language, and ethnicity.
+It can be stressful, but also exhilarating, the country offering up a rich heritage and a wealth of fascinating religions and ethnography.
+A gap year in India will open your innocent eyes to the world.

 To really grasp the culture of India, the religious city of Varanasi in North India is worth visiting.
 This Indian city lies on the banks of the Ganges in Uttar Pradesh, and is the holiest of the seven sacred cities in Hinduism, believed to be the favourite city of the Hindu Deity, Lord Shiva.
 The ancient buildings and holy people really make this place a unique experience.